Household Waste Collection Service Standards

 7. Miscellaneous

 7.1 Recycling and Enforcement Officers monitor contamination reports from collection crews to identify households that are having difficulty sorting their waste and recycling correctly.
-The Officer will visit the household, undertake an assessment of their waste capacity and any issues relating to recycling and make recommendations for improvements (a ‘bin audit’).
+The Officer may visit the household to undertake an assessment of their waste capacity and any issues relating to recycling and make recommendations for improvements (a ‘bin audit’).

 7.2 The Council reserves the right to amend the collection frequency and time of collections at any time and for any reason.